Credentialing - What you need to know

 How does credentialing fit with current professional development?

-Credentialing activities can be included in a registered nurse’s professional development plan and included in recorded professional development hours.
+Credentialing activities can be included in a nurse’s professional development plan and included in recorded professional development hours.

 How long will it take me to upskill and be eligible for a credential?